 Somerset Community College (SCC) is located in Somerset, Kentucky, with additional locations in London, Liberty, Albany, Whitley City, and Russell Springs.
-SCC strives to improve employability and quality of life for its area citizen as a provider of transfer education, workforce education and training, and associate degrees and transfer programs.2607 Poplar St, Murray, KY 42071 - (855) 469-5282 -
+SCC strives to improve employability and quality of life for its area citizens as a provider of transfer education, workforce education and training, as well as associate degree and transfer programs.2

 Continued List of All Programs in Kentucky